 If you’re experiencing the symptoms of dehydration – there’s no need to be alarmed – the immediate effects of mild or moderate dehydration on your baby are minimal, if any at all.
 For instance, research has shown that mothers produce the same volume of milk[iv], regardless of hydration status,[v] and it has the same macronutrient content.
 Severe dehydration, though, has been shown to diminish micronutrient content of breast milk.

-Manage hydration when you’re nursing with DripDrop.
-DripDrop is a doctor-formulated rehydration powder designed to speed up hydration.
-It’s safe to drink every day.
-Pick some up at a pharmacy near you.
+Manage hydration when you’re nursing with DripDrop ORS.
+DripDrop ORS is a doctor-formulated oral rehydration powder designed to speed up recovery from dehydration.